acquia/lightning/UPDATE.md

 ### RC3 to RC4
 * Add ```<br>``` to the Rich Text filter format's list of allowed HTML tags.
+* Add the following permissions to Media Creator role:
+  * Access the Media overview page
+* Add the following permissions to the Media Manager role:
+  * Access the Media overview page
+  * Administer media bundles
+* Edit the **Media** view.
+Change the **Media** display, and under **Page Settings**, set the access permission to "Access the Media overview page".

 ### RC2 to RC3
 There are no manual update steps for this version.